traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11c.client-grid-add-text-filters.answers.md

         filterOptions: ['contains', 'notContains'],         // Customize the filter to only show "Contains" and "Not Contains"
         caseSensitive: false,                               // Filter is case-insensitive
         debounceMs: 200,
-        filterParams.maxNumConditions: 1                    // This causes the and/or condition to be suppressed
+        maxNumConditions: 1                    // This causes the and/or condition to be suppressed
       };

       // By default, turn on the floating filters on all columns